kirkofypsi/7DWorkProblemModel/industry.md

 # The most characteristic work problems per industry

 ## Apparel
-#### Work problems whose occurrence in the industry is significantly more prevalent than in other industries
+#### Work problems whose occurrence in the industry is significantly more prevalent than in all industries
 | Work Problem | Industry Frequency | Total Frequency | Industry vs Total Frequency |
 |-------------:|-------------------:|----------------:|----------------------------:|
 | Difficult to get enough paid time | 7.028% | 1.687% | 4.17 times more common |